robertmcleod2/dagster-deployment/README.md

-# dagster-deployment-practice
+# dagster-kubernetes-deployment
-A practice dagster deployment using kubernetes
+An example dagster deployment in Azure using kubernetes